SALT-Lab-Human-AI/project-check-point-1-music/docs/FINAL_REPORT.md

 ### 2.4 Evaluation of AI Music Systems

+Recent advances in AI-driven music have enabled the creation of harmonization and complex genres like chamber music.
+However, challenges remain in producing outputs that are both musically plausible and professionally usable.
+Incorrect harmonies or unnatural voice leading limit the quality of AI-generated music, and outputs in fixed audio formats restrict editing and integration.
+Humans also struggle with limited control and reduction of creative ownership in these workflows, which requires a comprehensive framework to consider these ethical and human-centered factors.

+When repertoire is limited to single-instrument melodies, prior work in music highlights the potential of computational systems to support musicians in arrangements rather than replacement in AI-assisted creativity.
+Traditional rule-based approaches speak to theoretical correctness but lack stylistic nuance.
+ML methods provide unpredictability and potential data bias.
+Building on research in co-creative AI, human-AI interaction, and classical harmony, our work leverages existing research and emphasizes musicians' desire for tools that foster creativity while preserving user control.

 Previous evaluations of AI music generation systems have identified critical gaps in controllability, output format, and adherence to user constraints.
 Our validation studies comparing existing tools (Klangio, Remusic, Suno AI, ElevenLabs) found that transcription tools cannot compose new parts, audio generation tools produce non-editable outputs, and most systems fail to adhere to expressive constraints like difficulty level or specific instrumentation.
 These findings directly motivated Harmony Forge's focus on structured, symbolic output and fine-grained control parameters.

 ---